-The most simple way to explain it is to say that the high school graduation requirements for each state share many similarities, and many differences.
-Here is a quick look at some fun facts about both.
+The most simple way to explain it is to say that the high school graduation requirements for each state share many similarities and many differences.

 Exit exams are a newer tool being used by high schools across the country today, in fact, many schools require minimum exit exam scores as a condition of grade promotion and or graduating.
 By the same token, many states have dropped the exit exams entirely.

-School isn't what it once was, and with today's remote learning options, technological advances, and new types of curriculums and graduation requirements, high school even looks and sounds different today.
-What we can be certain of though, is that our graduates today are still leaving prepared, to lead, succeed, and take us into the future.
+School isn't what it once was and with today's remote learning options, technological advances, and new types of curriculums and graduation requirements, high school even looks and sounds different today.
+What we can be certain of though, is that our graduates today are still going into adulthood prepared to lead, succeed, and take us into the future.

 There are no standard high school graduation requirements by state guides or cheat sheets.
 So it is important to check with your school and review each student's path to graduation.
 The paths to graduation are different for many of us, but the joy and accomplishment of graduation are always the same.